Also known as: single-arm pushup, single arm pushups, one-sided pushup, one-arm press-up, single arm pressup

 Frequently Asked Questions

-What are the benefits of the One Arm Push Up?
+What are the benefits of One Arm Push Ups?

-What are common mistakes when doing a One Arm Push Up?
+What common mistakes should I avoid with One Arm Push Ups?

-How can I progress to a One Arm Push Up or find alternatives?
+How can I progress to a One Arm Push Up or use easier alternatives?